zetapath/80cents/README.md

 ### Settings

-First, start by setting the basic information about your store:
+In this section you can edit information about your store as Name, Homepage, Metas and e.mail addresses to contact.

 ![image](https://dl.dropboxusercontent.com/u/41546005/80cents/Setting.1.1.png)